Phlank/Budgeting-Mobile-App/Documentation/Development.md

 Development manual
 ==================

 This manual assumes you are using Windows 10.
-It's not 100% necessary to make your own development environment, but it is the one we used.
+It's not 100% necessary to use it for your own development environment, but it is the one we used.

 Download and install [Git for Windows](https://git-scm.com/download/win)
 ------------------------------------------------------------------------